Akwang left for work the next morning. He kissed Editi goodbye as he walked down to board.

 “Are you sure baby?
 How long will you be staying?” she asked.

 “Let me come home first, when I come, we will be going for a short vacation in London.”

 “I have a new friend who keeps me company at home now.
 She is our new neighbor.”

-“I love you too honey.”
-She said excitedly and hung the call.
-“Let’s drink to good news!”
-She yelled happily.
+“I love you too honey,” she said excitedly and hung up.
+“Let’s drink to good news!” she yelled happily.

 “Oh yeah!”
 Editi exclaimed happily.